IBEW vs Carpenters: The Pension Truth

 The figures above are sourced from IBEW Local 1 (St. Louis).
 Side-by-side comparisons for nearby IBEW Locals — Local 309 (Collinsville/Southern IL), Local 649 (Alton/Western IL), Local 453 (Jefferson City), Local 124 (Kansas City), Local 2 (St. Louis), and others in the surrounding jurisdiction — are coming soon.
 Each Local's pension contribution rates, healthcare benefits, and CBA-specific terms differ slightly, but the same three-pension-fund structure (Local + NEBF + national IBEW PBF) applies across the IBEW.

-The Carpenters' One Pension Plan — In Two Tiers
+The Carpenters' Pension — Two Tiers, Restructuring 10/1/2026

-Tier 1 — Joined Before May 1, 2020
+Grandfathered Plan — Began Accruing Before May 1, 2020

-- ✗ Married 50% J&S default reduces retiree benefit ~7–10%; surviving spouse receives 50% for life
+- ✗ Married 50% J&S default reduces retiree benefit ~9–10% (COLA form) or ~7% (Level form); surviving spouse receives 50% for life

-- ✗ Early-retirement perks (older tier only): Rule of 90 (age + service ≥ 90 = full benefit) and 60/30 Rule (30 yrs at age 60 = full benefit)
+- ✗ Early-retirement perks (Grandfathered only): Rule of 90 (age + service ≥ 90 = full benefit at 55+) and 60/30 Rule (30 yrs at age 60 = full benefit)

-Tier 2 — Joined On or After May 1, 2020 (New Entrants)
+New Entrant Plan — Began Accruing On or After May 1, 2020

-- ✗ 35 yrs @ 2,000 hrs/yr (single-life): $3,850/mo · married 50% J&S: $3,576/mo + $1,788 surviving spouse
+- ✗ 35 yrs @ 2,000 hrs/yr (single-life): $3,850/mo flat for life · married 50% J&S reduces accordingly, surviving spouse receives 50% for life

-- ✗ No COLA option at all — Level Benefit only, never increases
+- ✗ No COLA option at all — Level benefit only, never increases

-- ✗ No Rule of 90, no 60/30 Rule — standard 6%/yr early-retirement reduction only
+- ✗ No Rule of 90, no 60/30 Rule — standard early-retirement reduction only

-- ✗ Service-credit accrual: 1.00 yr per 2,000 hrs (older tier gave 1.50 yrs)
+- ✗ Service-credit accrual: 1.00 yr per Plan Year, capped at 1 — Grandfathered gets 1.50 yrs at 2,000 hrs

 Both Tiers Share

-- ✗ Apprentices accrue at only 75% of the journeyman rate
+- ✗ Apprentices indentured after 5/1/2017 accrue at only 75% of the journeyman rate

-- ✗ 5-year vesting · Normal Retirement at 62
+- ✗ 5-year vesting · Normal Retirement Date age 62 (changes to 65 after the 10/1/2026 MACRC merger)

 - ✗ PBGC backstop capped at $35.75/mo × yrs of service if the fund fails (~$12,870/yr max at 30 yrs)